rtilk89/dotfiles/README.md

 # My Config Files
 * .vimrc     - for all my vim settings
-* .bashrc - for my current MBP
+* .bashrc    - for my current MBP (BORING!)
+* .tmux.conf - for home/work